akrone-hach/awesome/README.md

 - [Learning operating system development using Linux kernel and Raspberry Pi](https://s-matyukevich.github.io/raspberry-pi-os/): Work in progress of guided lessons on OS development using the Linux Kernel and a Raspberry Pi 3
 - [Introduction to Hardware Hacking on FreeBSD with Raspberry Pi](https://www.youtube.com/watch?v=OZKImUtlGl0): Introduction to hardware hacking with FreeBSD and RaspberryPi
 - [Computational Neuroscience](https://mrgreene09.github.io/computational-neuroscience-textbook/): Free (as in speech AND beer) textbook on Computational Neuroscience
+- [The Ultimate Guide to Terminal User Interfaces in PowerShell](https://blog.ironmansoftware.com/tui-powershell/): A guide to using Terminal.GUI in Powershell

 [back to top](#contents)